lijunchen/unstable-io-mbt/README.md

 Currently, it only works with the `wasm-gc` backend in `moonrun`.

+⚠️ **Warning**: The current API is provisional, not well designed, and only intended for basic functionality.
+Use it at your own risk.

 ## Usage

 Assume you have already created a MoonBit project by `moon new`.
 Use the